SodaNZ/Orange/README.md

 # Orange
 Flora and fauna
-Seriously I am goint to test if SSRS and PowerBI can integrate on GitHub
+Seriously I am going to test if SSRS and PowerBI can integrate on GitHub